 This post may contain affiliate links.
 For more information, read my disclosure policy.

-No holiday season is complete without a batch of traditional Rum Balls!
-They are nutty, sweet treats with a boozy kick from rum.
-They keep for several weeks in the refrigerator so you can make a big batch to last all through the holiday season.
+No holiday season is complete without a batch of traditional my classic Rum Balls recipe!
+They are nutty, sweet truffle bites with a boozy kick from rum.
+These are an easy no bake holiday treat for the adults – and everyone loves them.

 Rum balls stacked in a white dish

 The best part about homemade rum balls is that they keep well for up to two weeks in the refrigerator.
-I love to make a big batch at the start of the holidays and stash them to have on hand when I need a last-minute treat for guests or cookie platters.
+I love to make a big batch at the start of the holidays and stash them to have on hand when I need a last-minute gift for adult guests or my cookie platter.

 Do rum balls have alcohol in them?